CollectionBuilder/collectionbuilder-sa_draft/README.md

 rake cb:sync_objects[<profile_name>]
 ```

-For example, to use a profile named "PRODUCTION":
+For example, to use a profile named "default":
 ```
-rake cb:sync_objects[PRODUCTION]
+rake cb:sync_objects[default]
 ```

 ### 3. Start the Production-Preview Server